thosgood/this-weeks-finds/markdown/101-151/week132.md

           identity cobordism                  identity operator

-And if you know a little category theory, you\'ll see what we have here are two categories: the category of cobordisms and the category of Hilbert spaces.
+And if you know a little category theory, you'll see what we have here are two categories: the category of cobordisms and the category of Hilbert spaces.
 A topological quantum field theory is a functor from the first to the second\....

 Okay, now for some other papers:

-2\) Geraldine Brady and Todd H. Trimble.
-A string diagram calculus for predicate logic, and C. S. Peirce\'s system Beta, available at [http://people.cs.uchicago.edu/\~ brady](http://people.cs.uchicago.edu/~brady)
+2) Geraldine Brady and Todd H. Trimble.
+A string diagram calculus for predicate logic, and C. S. Peirce's system Beta, available at [http://people.cs.uchicago.edu/\~ brady](http://people.cs.uchicago.edu/~brady)

-Geraldine Brady and Todd H. Trimble, A categorical interpretation of Peirce\'s propositional logic Alpha, Jour.
+Geraldine Brady and Todd H. Trimble, A categorical interpretation of Peirce's propositional logic Alpha, Jour.
 Pure and Appl.
 Alg.
 149 (2000), 213-239.

 Geraldine Brady and Todd H. Trimble, The topology of relational